 Master’s programs aren’t right for everybody – you might not want to commit to a multi-year program, or you might not be confident about your academic performance.
 Or you might not have the minimum GPA required for admittance in the first place.
 In that case:

-Prove your potential in a postbac or special master’s program (SMP)
+- Prove your potential in a post-baccalaureate or special master’s program (SMP)

 Boosting your GPA is likely to test your resolve to be a doctor.
 The next year(s) won’t be quick or easy, and you may question whether the effort is even worth it.
 You might find it’s not, and that is fine – there are many other worthwhile careers you can pursue.
 But if you keep your eyes on the prize, then in all likelihood you’ll be wearing a white coat someday.

-“Boost Your GPA for Med School Admissions” is the fourth post in our series: Medical School Reapplicant Advice: 6 Tips for Success.
+“Boost Your GPA for Med School Admissions” is the second post in our series: Medical School Reapplicant Advice: 6 Tips for Success.

-Next, we’ll look at some of the other concrete steps you can take to improve your profile – and your chances of succeeding in medical school.
+Next, we’ll look at some of the other concrete steps you can take to improve your MCAT score – and your chances of succeeding in medical school.

 If you want to improve your chances even more, take advantage of Accepted’s application review service to get a tailored assessment of your strengths and weaknesses.